wufoo/docs/source/includes/_entries.md

 {Value}     | The value to match with your filter {Grouping}  | Allows you group your filters as 'AND' (all must match) or 'OR' (at least one must match)

-<aside class="notice">We do not adjust your input fiter date/time, so all dates/times are interpreted as @todo Eastern Standard Time (UTC - 5)</aside>
+<aside class="notice">We do not adjust your input fiter date/time, so all dates/times are interpreted as PST/PDT (UTC -8/-7)</aside>

 Here's an example: